Houma Entry Requirements

 All Visa Waiver Program countries

-How to Apply: Apply online via the official U.S. CBP ESTA website.
-Processing is usually instantaneous but can take up to 72 hours.
-Apply at least 72 hours before travel.
+How to Apply: Apply online at the official CBP ESTA website.
+Most approvals arrive within minutes to 72 hours

 Visa Required